MakeSchool-Tutorials/Makestagram-Swift-V3/P15-Displaying-Posts/content.md

 }
 ```

 Let's run our code and see if it's working.
 If all goes right, you should see some of the posts that are stored in your database.
+Right now, we're only displaying blank red cells, but each one represents one of the current user's posts.

 If you open your Firebase project and navigate to the database, you should be able to expand your JSON tree and see your posts.
 If everything has gone right your project should look like this: